abijith-tk/calculator/README.md

 # calculator-
-A basic calculator to perform operations like addition, subtraction, multiplication and division.
+calculator which can perform addition,subtraction,multiplication and division operations